Lake Nona Golf & Country Club: Golf course

-Designed by premier golf architect Tom Fazio, the championship course is favored by countless professional golfers and world-class athletes who call Lake Nona home.

-Designed in 1986, Lake Nona is continually ranked as one of the top 100 golf courses in the world.
-It meanders through natural pine forests and oak groves as it stretches along three lakes.
-The course yardage sets a challenge to all levels of players, from 4,221 yards off the forward tees to 7,200 yards off the championship tees.
+The championship golf course at Lake Nona was designed by Tom Fazio in 1986.
+It is recognized as one of the top 100 golf courses globally.
+The course traverses through natural pine forests and oak groves, encompassing three lakes.
+It offers varying levels of challenge with yardages ranging from 4,221 yards from the forward tees to 7,200 yards from the championship tees.

 Tournaments hosted

 Lake Nona has hosted a variety of professional and amateur golf tournaments including: